 Credit for attendance at similar classes offered by institutions outside of the Division of Continuing Studies are not transferable to the MLMC.
 Any request for exceptions to this policy must be made directly to the MLMC program director.

-Because certificate classes are only one or two days (with the exception of one elective choice), missed days must be made up.
+Because certificate classes are only one or two days (with some divided into half-days), missed days must be made up.
 Classes within the certificate are offered once or twice annually, so makeup dates can be reasonably scheduled.

 Once learners have completed what they believe are all the requirements, they should notify the MLMC program director and send in their completed tracking form.
 University records will be reviewed.
-After verification, official records will indicate successful completion and an official statement letter and framed certificate will be sent or delivered to the recipient.
-If at all possible, celebratory acknowledgement will be arranged during the learner’s final class.
+After verification, official records will indicate successful completion and a certificate will be sent to the recipient.
+If at all possible, a celebratory acknowledgement will be arranged during the learner’s final class.

 Each class is priced individually.
 Payment is generally made at the time of registration, class by class.
-However, organizations can be invoiced if requested.
 Class prices are subject to change without notice other than in official class listings and promotions.